-Sift the flour, sugar, cocoa, baking powder, baking soda into a large bowl or the bowl of a stand mixer.
+Sift the flour, sugar, cocoa, baking powder, and baking soda into a large bowl or the bowl of a stand mixer.
 Add the salt and coffee.
 Stir to combine or use the paddle attachment on your stand mixer to combine.
-Add buttermilk, oil, eggs, and vanilla to flour mixture and mix together until combined.
-Do not over mix.
+Add buttermilk, oil, eggs, and vanilla to the flour mixture and mix together until combined.
+Do not over-mix.

-Carefully add boiling water to the cake batter until mix is well combined.
+Carefully add boiling water to the cake batter until the mixture is well combined.
 The cake batter will be very thin after adding the boiling water.
 This is perfectly fine.
-Adding the boiling water results in the most delicious and moist chocolate cake.
-Distribute cake batter evenly between the two prepared cake pans.
+Adding boiling water results in the most delicious and moist chocolate cake.
+Distribute the cake batter evenly between the two prepared cake pans.

-For the icing, add the cocoa to a large bowl or bowl of stand mixer.
+For the icing, add the cocoa to a large bowl or bowl of a stand mixer.
 Whisk through to remove any lumps.
-Add the butter and mix together with the cocoa powder until well-combined.
-Add sugar and milk to cocoa mixture by adding 1 cup of sugar followed by about 1 tablespoon of milk.
-After each addition has been combined, turn mixer onto a high speed for about 1 minute.
+Add the butter and mix together with the cocoa powder until well combined.
+Add sugar and milk to the cocoa mixture by adding 1 cup of sugar and about 1 tablespoon of milk.
+After each addition has been combined, turn the mixer on high speed for about 1 minute.
 Repeat until all sugar and milk has been added.
 Add vanilla extract and combine well.